Yaoir/VideoPoker-Go-WebAssembly/README.md

 ##### Starting the game

 So far, it seems to work well on either Linux or Windows, using a recent version of Firefox, Opera, or Chrome.
 I'd like to get reports from Mac users.
-Does it work well on Safari, Chrome, Opera, and Firefox?
+Does it work well on the Mac using Safari, Chrome, Opera, and Firefox?

 Browser support on mobile devices is more limited.
-You may need to wait some seconds (up to 14 seconds for Firefox on my old tablet) for the game to load.
+You may need to wait some seconds (up to 15 seconds for Firefox on my old tablet) for the game to load.
 Chrome and Opera seem to work well.

 Firefox on mobile is problematic.
 The app may start properly and work fine the first time the page is loaded, but reloading the page may result in the WebAssembly app not starting.
 (This is a suspected bug in Go's WebAssembly support or the Firefox browser.)
 At the worst, you may need to clear the browser cache and restart Firefox to get it to work again.
 Before that, you can try just restarting the browser, and please let me know if that worked for you.

-I don't know about iOS, so if you have an iPhone or iPad, please try it out and report back.
+I don't know how well it works on iOS, so if you have an iPhone or iPad, please try it out and report back.

 No matter what device, operating system, and browser you are using, I'd like to receive reports of problems.
 Please let me know what device/OS/browser you are using, and what the problem is.